AndreiBarsan/andreibarsan.github.io/index.md

 robotics and long-term autonomy.
 I started in September 2017, under the supervision of
 <a href="http://www.cs.toronto.edu/~urtasun">Professor Raquel Urtasun</a>.

+I am also full-time research scientist at a stealth startup.

-In addition to this, I am also a full-time researcher at [Uber Advanced Technologies Group (ATG)](https://www.uber.com/info/atg/) Toronto, also led by Professor Urtasun, working on applying my research to the challenges associated with autonomous driving in the real world.
+Before this, I spent three wonderful years as a researcher at [Uber Advanced Technologies Group (ATG)](https://www.uber.com/info/atg/) Toronto, working on applying my research to the challenges associated with autonomous driving in the real world.

 <h2>Education</h2>

- * PhD Student at the <a href="http://learning.cs.toronto.edu" target="_blank">University
+ * PhD Candidate at the <a href="http://learning.cs.toronto.edu" target="_blank">University
    of Toronto (Sep 2017--present)</a>
  * MSc. in Computer Science with Distinction from
    <a href="https://inf.ethz.ch" target="_blank">ETH Zürich</a> (Sep 2015--Aug 2017)